-You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…
+The Out About Scotland complete guide to tourist attractions within a short drive of Edinburgh…

 As any visitor to Scotland will know, the capital city of Edinburgh is at the top of the list of places to visit thanks to famous attractions like Edinburgh Castle, The Royal Mile, Holyrood Palace and the Scottish National Gallery, all of which are within a short walking distance of each other.